 The main atmospheric components

 The composition of the atmosphere is characterized by a mixture of gases.
 Hazardous substances, as a rule, do not localize in it, distributed in huge expanses.
 Mostly in the Earth's atmosphere of nitrogen (78%).
 Next on the part of the specific weight it contains is oxygen (21%), argon is in an order of magnitude smaller (about 0.9%), carbon dioxide occupies 0.3%.
-Each of these components is important for the conservation of life on Earth.
+Each of these components is important for saving life on Earth.
 Nitrogen, which is part of proteins, is an oxidation regulator.
 Oxygen is vital for breathing, while also being a powerful oxidizer.
 Carbon dioxide enhances the atmosphere, contributing to the greenhouse effect.
 However, it destroys the ozone layer protected from sunlight by ultraviolet radiation (the maximum density of which is 25 km high).

 An important ingredient is also a water vapor.
 Its highest concentration is in the zones of the equatorial forests (up to 4%), the smallest - in the deserts (0.2%).